-Detroit Federal Criminal Defense Attorneys
+Detroit Federal Criminal Defense Lawyer

 Skilled Federal Criminal Defense Attorneys for Individuals and Business Entities Facing Investigation or Prosecution in Detroit, Michigan

 Oberheiden, P.C. is a federal defense law firm dedicated to representing clients in federal criminal matters in Detroit, Michigan and other major cities across the country.
-Our criminal defense team is comprised of attorneys with decades of experience on both sides of federal investigations and prosecutions.
+Our criminal defense team is comprised of federal criminal attorneys with notable experience on both sides of federal investigations and prosecutions.
 Our team includes former U.S. Department of Justice (DOJ) trial attorneys who have worked with all major federal law enforcement agencies in a broad range of large-scale criminal cases.
 From securities fraud to healthcare fraud, and from drug crimes to internet-related white-collar offenses, our Detroit federal criminal defense attorneys have the experience needed to address the needs of individuals and companies against unnecessary consequences resulting from all types of federal inquiries.

 Are You (or Your Business or Practice) Under Federal Investigation?